The Similarities Between MDs and NDs

 When To See A Medical Doctor

-You want to see a medical doctor when you need that speciality of theirs, such as when you:
+You want to see a medical doctor when you need that specialty of theirs, such as when you:

 - Have an emergency.